xenharmonic-devs/sonic-weave/documentation/cli.md

 A perfect fourth.

 ## Conversion to other formats
+Scales written in SonicWeave can be expanded and converted to other formats.

+### Scala
 You can convert a scale written in SonicWeave to [Scala .scl](https://www.huygens-fokker.org/scala/scl_format.html) by passing the filename as an argument to `sonic-weave`.
 ```bash
 $ npx sonic-weave examples/harm8.sw